isdk/ai-tool.js/README.md

 The project is licensed under the MIT License.
 See the [LICENSE-MIT](./LICENSE-MIT) file for more details.

 ## Credit

+This project is inspired by and uses code from several excellent open-source projects:

 * [@huggingface/jinja](https://github.com/huggingface/huggingface.js)
 * [eventsource-parser](https://github.com/rexxars/eventsource-parser)